 Grooming a Long Haired Cat

-Believe it or not, there are a few secrets to grooming a long haired cat.
-Cats with longer fur tend to matt and tangle and become terrible unruly in a very short period of time.
-This makes for grooming difficulties, and a very unhappy kitty.
-After all, the same way a human’s hair feels terrible when it is all tangled and lumped, a cat’s fur can feel horribly uncomfortable when it is all slathered up against the skin in balls of tangles and fragments of old fur.
-Grooming a cat with particularly long hair is quite important for not only the comfort of the cat, but for his safety as well.
+Believe it or not, there are a few secrets to grooming a long-haired cat.
+Cats with longer fur tend to mat and tangle quickly, becoming terribly unruly in a short period of time.
+This can create significant grooming difficulties, and, ultimately, a very unhappy kitty.
+After all, just like a human’s hair feels uncomfortable when it’s tangled, a cat’s fur can be equally unpleasant when matted and clinging to the skin in messy clumps of tangles and old fur.
+Grooming a long-haired cat is essential not only for their comfort but for their safety as well.

-Grooming a long haired cat is only as easy as the cat wishes to make it.
-Some cats make the process so difficult that the human involved is tempted to simply give up.
-If you’re going to give up, pick up the phone and get them to a groomer right away.
-The small cost of paying a professional groomer is trite considering the cost of the vet bills when the skin becomes infected.
-Some cats, however, love the process, and will even assist the human by rolling over, stretching out, and giving the human nice cooperative surface to work with.
+Grooming a long-haired cat is only as easy as the cat makes it.
+Some cats make the process so difficult that the human involved is tempted to give up.
+If you’re considering giving up, it’s best to pick up the phone and book an appointment with a professional groomer.
+The small cost of paying for professional grooming is negligible compared to the potential vet bills if an infection develops.
+That said, some cats actually love grooming time and will even help out by rolling over, stretching, and providing a cooperative surface to work with.
 Most cats fall somewhere in between.

-Some human bathe their cats, which may in fact be necessary, depending on the cat, his aroma, and other factors.
-However, never ever ever bathe a long haired cat and then follow up his grooming experience with any type of cat comb or brush.
-Brushing the cat’s long tendrils while they are wet can be torturous for the cat.
-Pulling and yanking against the wet fur makes for a painful experience.
-Always comb out the knotted messes with a specialized comb once the fur has completely dried, and then follow up with a cat brush.
+Some humans bathe their cats, which may be necessary depending on the cat, its aroma, and other factors.
+However, never, ever bathe a long-haired cat and then immediately follow up with a cat comb or brush.
+Brushing a long-haired cat’s wet fur can be torturous for the cat.
+Pulling and yanking at wet fur makes for a painful experience.
+Always wait for the fur to dry completely before combing out any knots, and then follow up with a brush.

 Share: